ayman-elmalah/grpc-go/grpc-go-client-streaming/README.md

-# gRPC server streaming Hi Example
+# gRPC client streaming Hi Example

 This is a simple gRPC project that demonstrates a client-server interaction where the client sends a name to the server, and the server responds with a greeting.